 How to Participate

 To apply, a motor carrier must be a trucking company or business engaged in truck operations in interstate commerce, and must meet other eligibility requirements.
-FMCSA will post an application on this website when the program launches.
-The application will require carrier registration, contact information, and other relevant data.
+FMCSA has posted the application on its website.

 FMCSA hopes to include at least 200 participants under 21 years old, as well as 200 control drivers, to ensure a statistically valid sample.
 Congress also directed FMCSA to collect data on 200 current intrastate drivers under the age of 21.
 When individuals reach the age of 21, they will no longer participate in the study group and will be replaced by new participates.
 These departing drivers may continue to participate as part of the control group.

 FMCSA expects to need approximately 70 motor carriers to hire study participant drivers, and provide control group drivers and/or intrastate drivers.
 FMCSA will give priority to motor carriers that can supply control group drivers in numbers matching covered drivers to be hired.
 However, FMCSA may include motor carriers that can only provide study participants drivers, control group drivers, or intrastate drivers, if needed to collect sufficient data for the pilot program.

 Motor Carrier Eligibility Requirements

 Each participating motor carrier must comply with the following requirements:

 - Complete and submit an application;